FlamoDynamo/NFTicket_VersionDemo/README.md

 # NFTicket - Smart Contract for Event Management with NFT Integration

 ## Overview
-NFTicket is a smart contract built on the Algorand blockchain that integrates NFT (Non-Fungible Token) management for events.
-This contract allows users to create, store, and manage events by associating each event with a unique NFT ID and setting an end timestamp for each event.
-The contract also supports stopping events once their designated time has passed.
+NFTicket is a smart contract built on the Algorand blockchain, which integrates NFT (Non-Fungible Token) management for events.
+It enables users to create, store, and manage events associated with unique NFT IDs and specific end timestamps.
+The smart contract also supports event stopping, ticket issuance, and managing attendants.

 ## Features

 ### 1. **Contract Creation**
-   - **Functionality:** When the contract is deployed, it initializes the `event_count` to `0`, which keeps track of the total number of events created through the contract.
+   - **Functionality:** Upon deployment, the contract initializes the `event_count` to `0`, which tracks the total number of events created.
-   - **Purpose:** Ensures that the contract starts with a clean state and has the ability to track event creation.
    - **Log Output:**
      - `"Creating contract, initializing event_count to 0"`

 ### 2. **Create Event**
-   - **Functionality:** The contract allows the creator to create a new event by specifying the event's NFT ID and the end timestamp.
-Each event is assigned a unique ID based on the current `event_count`.
+   - **Functionality:** Allows the creator to create a new event by specifying the NFT ID, end timestamp, and total number of tickets.
    - **Steps:**
-     - Checks that the current number of events does not exceed the maximum allowed events (`MAX_EVENTS`).
+     - Checks that the current number of events is within the allowed maximum (`MAX_EVENTS`).
-     - Increments the `event_count` by 1.
+     - Increments the `event_count`.
-     - Stores the provided **NFT ID** and **end timestamp** in the global state.
+     - Stores the NFT ID, end timestamp, and ticket details in the global state.
-     - Initializes the `event_stopped` flag to `0` (event is active).
    - **Log Output:**
      - `"Handling create_event"`
-     - `"Event count is within limit"`
      - `"Incremented event_count"`
-     - `"Stored nft_id"`
-     - `"Stored end_timestamp"`
+     - `"Stored nft_id and end_timestamp"`
-     - `"Initialized event_stopped to 0"`
+     - `"Ticket information stored"`

 ### 3. **Stop Event**
-   - **Functionality:** Once an event's end time has passed, the creator can stop the event by specifying the event ID.
-The contract updates the event's state to indicate it has been stopped.
+   - **Functionality:** Stops an event when its end timestamp has passed by updating the state.
    - **Steps:**
-     - Ensures the event ID is valid (i.e., the ID is less than or equal to the current `event_count`).
+     - Ensures the event ID is valid.
-     - Verifies that the current timestamp is greater than or equal to the event's end time.
+     - Verifies the current timestamp is greater than the event's end time.
-     - Updates the `event_stopped` state to `1` (event is stopped).
+     - Marks the event as stopped.
    - **Log Output:**
      - `"Handling stop_event"`
-     - `"Event ID is valid"`
-     - `"Event has reached its end time"`
      - `"Event has been stopped"`

-### 4. **Logic Protection (Assertions)**
+### 4. **Register Attendant**
-   - **Functionality:** The contract includes several key assertions to ensure the integrity of the event management process.
-If any condition fails, the transaction is rejected.
+   - **Functionality:** Registers attendants for an event by updating their status and issuing tickets.
-   - **Checks:**
+   - **Steps:**
-     - The number of events does not exceed the maximum limit (`MAX_EVENTS`).
-     - The event ID is valid when attempting to stop an event.
-     - The event end time has passed before the event can be stopped.
+     - Verifies the event has available tickets.
-   - **Purpose:** These checks prevent invalid operations and ensure that all data remains consistent and correct throughout the lifecycle of the contract.
+     - Registers the attendant in local state and updates ticket counts.
+   - **Log Output:**
+     - `"Attendant registered"`
+     - `"Tickets updated"`

 ### 5. **Transaction Logging**
-   - **Functionality:** Logs are generated at critical points in the contract's execution, helping users and developers trace the execution flow and debug if necessary.
-   - **Purpose:** Provides transparency into the contract's operations and helps monitor the contract's behavior during transactions.
+   - **Functionality:** Logs are created at key transaction points, including event creation, ticket issuance, and event stopping.
+   - **Purpose:** Assists with debugging and ensures transparency.

 ### 6. **Application JSON Spec (ARC-4 Compliant)**
-   - **Functionality:** The project generates an `application.json` file compliant with the **ARC-4** standard.
-This file contains details about the smart contract, including supported methods (`create_event`, `stop_event`), global state schema, and descriptions of the available functions.
+   - **Functionality:** The smart contract generates an ARC-4 compliant `application.json`, containing supported methods, global state schema, and descriptions of the available functions.
-   - **Purpose:** Ensures that the smart contract can be easily integrated with tools like **Algokit** or other Algorand-compatible platforms.
+   - **Purpose:** Ensures compatibility with Algorand tools and simplifies integration.

 ## How to Use

 1. **Contract Creation:**
-   Deploy the contract on the Algorand blockchain.
-The contract will initialize with an event count of `0`.
+   - Deploy the contract using the Algorand SDK.
+The contract will initialize `event_count` to `0`.

 2. **Create Event:**
-   Call the `create_event` method with the following parameters:
+   - Call the `create_event` method with:
-   - `nft_id`: The NFT ID associated with the event.
+     - `nft_id`: The NFT ID for the event.
-   - `end_timestamp`: The timestamp when the event will end.
+     - `end_timestamp`: Timestamp when the event ends.

-   The contract will store the event details and track the number of events.
+     - `ticket_count`: The total number of tickets for the event.

 3. **Stop Event:**
-   Once the event has ended (as determined by the `end_timestamp`), call the `stop_event` method with the `event_id` to stop the event.
-The contract will validate the time and update the event's state accordingly.
+   - After an event's end time, call the `stop_event` method with the `event_id` to stop the event.

+4. **Register Attendant:**
+   - Call the `add_attendant` method to register an attendant and issue a ticket.

 ## Global State Variables

-- **event_count**: Tracks the number of events created.
+- **event_count**: Tracks the total number of events created.
-- **event_x_nft_id**: Stores the NFT ID for each event `x`.
+- **event_x_nft_id**: Stores the NFT ID for each event.
-- **event_end_x**: Stores the end timestamp for event `x`.
+- **event_end_x**: Stores the end timestamp for each event.
-- **event_stopped_x**: Indicates whether event `x` has been stopped (`1` if stopped, `0` if active).
+- **event_stopped_x**: Indicates whether an event has been stopped.
+- **event_ticket_count_x**: Tracks remaining tickets for an event.
+- **event_ticket_issued_x**: Tracks issued tickets for an event.

 ## Methods

-- **create_event(uint64 nft_id, uint64 end_timestamp)**: Creates a new event with a specific NFT ID and end timestamp.
-Returns `1` on success, `0` on failure.
+- **create_event(uint64 nft_id, uint64 end_timestamp, uint64 ticket_count)**: Creates a new event with the specified NFT ID, end time, and ticket count.
+Returns `1` on success.
-- **stop_event(uint64 event_id)**: Stops an event once its end timestamp has passed.
-Returns `1` on success, `0` on failure.
+- **stop_event(uint64 event_id)**: Stops an event.
+Returns `1` on success.
+- **add_attendant(uint64 event_id)**: Registers an attendant and issues a ticket for the specified event.

 ## Installation and Setup